stevo-raph/starknet-dev-env-setup/README.md

 # starknet-dev-env-setup
-A step-by-step guide to setting up a Starknet development environment for those using Win 11 WSL2 Ubuntu 24.04
+The Starknet documentation is incomplete when it comes to setting up a development environment (dev env) on WSL2 Ubuntu (running on Windows 11).
+I also found the same gaps in the Starknet Basecamp YouTube videos covering dev env setup.

-The Starknet Documentation is incomplete in that it does not provide instructions to setup a development environment ("dev env") for users of WSL2 Ubuntu (running on the Windows 11 platform).
-I found this also to be true of the content from the various Starknet Basecamp YouTube videos devoted to setting up the dev env.
-Following either of these guides can be confusing and frustrating because each fails to mention up front or at all the prerequisite necessity for either installing Docker Desktop and/or the Docker image "starknetfoundation-starknet-dev" [See: https://hub.docker.com/r/starknetfoundation/starknet-dev] and each thus ignores the specific commands one must navigate to successfully install a working Starknet dev env when using WSL2 Ubuntu.
+Both guides can be confusing and frustrating because they fail to clearly mention — or even mention at all — the need to install Docker Desktop and/or the Docker image starknetfoundation-starknet-dev (Docker Hub link).
+As a result, they leave out the specific commands needed to set up a functional Starknet dev env on WSL2 Ubuntu.

-Hopefully, this Step-by-Step Guide will remove confusion and enable fellow WSL users to get to using the Starknet ecosystem faster.
+This Step-by-Step Guide aims to fill those gaps, reduce confusion, and help fellow WSL2 users get up and running with Starknet more quickly.

 * Step by Step to create Starknet project dev env using VSC & WSL Ubuntu 2404 **Assumptions: